violaberg/sliding-puzzle-game/README.md

 ### **Media**

-I extensively used various sources to learn about JavaScript to create sliding puzzle such as:
+I extensively used various sources to learn about JavaScript to create this project such as:

 - [Geeks for geeks](https://www.geeksforgeeks.org/)
 - [W3 schools](https://www.w3schools.com/)